-Carter’s award-winning book, Keepin’ It Real: School Success beyond Black and White (Oxford University Press, 2005), debates various cultural explanations used to explain school achievement and racial identity for low-income Black and Latino youth in the United States.
-Keepin’ It Real was recognized as the 2006 co-winner of the Oliver Cromwell Cox Book Award given by the American Sociological Association (ASA) for its contribution to the eradication of racism; and a 2005 finalist for the C. Wright Mills Book Award, given by the Society for the Study of Social Problems.
+Carter’s award-winning book, Keepin’ It Real: School Success beyond Black and White (2005), debates various cultural explanations used to explain school achievement and racial identity for low-income Black and Latino youth in the United States.
+Keepin’ It Real was recognized as the 2006 co-winner of the Oliver Cromwell Cox Book Award given by the American Sociological Association (ASA) for its contribution to the eradication of racism and was a finalist for the C. Wright Mills Book Award, given by the Society for the Study of Social Problems.

-Her other books include Stubborn Roots: Race, Culture, and Inequality in U.S. & South African Schools (2012), and Closing the Opportunity Gap: What America Must Do to Give Every Child an Even Chance (2013), co-edited with Dr. Kevin Welner —both published by Oxford University Press.
-Dean Carter has also authored myriad publications for various top journals and book volumes, as well as op-eds for major newspapers.
-Her research and commentary have also been featured in various documentaries, including the Peabody Award-winning documentary “Mind the Gap: Why Are Good Schools Failing Black Students” by journalist Nancy Solomon, and in dozens of National Public Radio (NPR) programs across the United States.
+Her other books include Stubborn Roots: Race, Culture, and Inequality in U.S. & South African Schools and Closing the Opportunity Gap: What American Must Do to Give Every Child an Even Chance (co-edited with Dr. Kevin Welner)—both published by Oxford University Press.